Information For Your Visit

 Reading Room Environment

-Although the Barnard Archives and Special Collections is currently partially closed, the staff of the Archives strives to make our collections as accessible as possible.
-These are the ways that we typically open our reading room environment.
+The staff of the Archives strive to make our collections as accessible as possible.
+Here are some of the ways that we commit to supporting researchers.

 -